 The GNSO Council also appoints a liaison to the ccNSO.
 The role of the liaison is to follow the deliberations of the ccNSO and identify when there are issues or topics being discussed that are of mutual interest.
 Furthermore, the liaison is expected to be available to answer any questions or relay any queries the ccNSO may have for the GNSO Council.
 As such, the GNSO liaison to the ccNSO is expected to:

-Participate in the meetings and activities of the ccNSO;
+Participate in the meetings and activities of the ccNSO Council, as appropriate and practicable;

 Be sufficiently informed of ongoing GNSO efforts to communicate and advocate the positions of the GNSO to the ccNSO on topics of mutual interest;